Security settings

 When two-factor authentication is turned on, in addition to entering a password, users will need to enter a verification code when logging in to their Braze account.
 The code can be sent via an authenticator app, email, or SMS.

-Two-factor authentication can be optional for Admins, and enabled for non-Admin users by default.
-However, when turned on, users who fail to set up their two-factor authentication will be locked out of their Braze account.
+Users who fail to set up their two-factor authentication will be locked out of their Braze account.
 Braze account users also can set up two-factor authentication on their own in Account Settings, even if not required by the administrator.

 Remember me

-Upon toggling on two-factor authentication for your company, the Remember Me checkbox becomes available to users.
+After toggling on two-factor authentication for your company, the Remember Me checkbox becomes available to users.
 This feature stores a cookie on your device, only requiring you to log in with two-factor authentication once over the course of 30 days.

-Customers with multiple accounts under a dashboard Company may experience issues using this feature due to the cookie being tied to a specific device.
+Customers with multiple accounts under a dashboard company may experience issues using this feature due to the cookie being tied to a specific device.
 If users use the same device to log in to multiple accounts, the cookie will be replaced for the previously authorized accounts on that device.
 Braze expects only one device to be associated with an account, not one device for multiple accounts.

 Be sure to save your changes before leaving the page!